 Aureliano Segundo, who had taken his trunks back to the house of Petra Cotes, barely had enough means to see that the family did not starve to death.
 With the raffling of the mule, Petra Cotes and he bought some more animals with which they managed to set up a primitive lottery business.
 Aureliano Segundo would go from house to house selling thetickets that he himself painted wit h colored ink to make them more attractive and convincing, and perhaps he did not realize that many people bought them out of gratitude and most of them out of pity.
 Nevertheless, even the most pitying purchaser was getting a chance to win a pig for twenty cents or a calf for thirty-two, and they became so hopeful that on Tuesday nights Petra Cotes’s courtyard overflowed with people waiting for the moment when a child picked at random drew the winning number from a bag.

-ONE HUNDRED YEARS OF SOLITUDE
+YEARS OF SOLITUDE

 GABRIEL GARCIA MARQUES